Julius Conus

-Julius or Jules Conus (Юлий Эдуардович Конюс, Yuliy Eduardovich Konyus; 1 February 1869 – 3 January 1942) was a Russian violinist and composer.
+Julius or Jules Conus (Юлий Эдуардович Конюс; 1 February 1869 – 3 January 1942) was a Russian violinist and composer.

 Early life and education

 Conus was born in Moscow, the son of Eduard Conus, a pianist, composer and teacher of French descent born in Saratov.
 His mother, Klotilda (sometimes Clothilde) Adolfovna, née Tambroni, was of Italian parentage and born in St Petersburg.
 His brothers were the musicians Georgi Conus and Lev Conus.
 All three brothers studied in the Moscow Conservatory; among their teachers were Sergei Taneyev and Anton Arensky.

 Following in the footsteps of his brother Georgi Conus, Julius entered the Moscow Conservatory.
-Here he studied composition under Sergei Taneyev, Music encyclopediaunder Anton Arensky, and violin under Jan Hřímalý.
+Here he studied composition under Sergei Taneyev and Anton Arensky, and violin under Jan Hřímalý.
 He graduated in 1888, receiving a gold medal.
 Within a year, and through the personal recommendation of Pyotr Ilyich Tchaikovsky, he was sent to Paris to further develop his violin skills at the Conservatoire de Paris under Lambert Massart.